 If you have been playing doubles tennis for any length of time, you will eventually come up against a lobber (basically someone who will lob the ball over your head when you are at the net in doubles).

 Lobbers can be very frustrating to play against in doubles, especially if hitting overheads is not one of your strengths.
-We have pulled together the below tips that will hopefully help you learn how to beat a lobber in Doubles Tennis.

-1. Don’t Stand too Close to the Net
+1. Don’t Stand Too Close to the Net

 This first tip might sound obvious but you would be surprised how often recreational tennis players don’t do this.